marlenebuelt/correlation-of-spatial-data/README.md

 Cumulative sums of missing weeks

 ## MissingObsByDate
-returns how many municipalities didn't enter values on a specific date
+returns how many municipalities didn't enter values on a specific date.
+Returns five seperate files due to merge errors.

 ## MissingObsBySubperiod
 Number, percent and max length of missing obs